 How do you sit during an interview?
 Are your arms crossed, or on your lap?
 Do you lean forward, or lie back in your seat?
 Those little details might elude you, but these actions work as non-verbal cues to recruiters, who have to differentiate multiple candidates for a single role.
+Body language is very important in the communication and should not be ignored.

 You might be losing points and alienating the hiring managers without knowing it, so we’re here to help.
 Our team has been in the recruitment industry for years, and we have pulled together a mountain of tips about body language.